 The Irish government is committed to developing the volunteering infrastructure in Ireland, including through supporting local Volunteer Centres and Volunteering Information Services.
 This is outlined in Towards 2016 and the National Development Plan, 2007-2013.
 In June 2009, the Department of Community, Rural and Gaeltacht Affairs issued its Policy on Volunteer Centres.

-Whilst the government is committed to supporting the volunteering infrastructure, due to the economic climate, funding is not currently available to fund new Volunteer Centres or Volunteering Information Services.
-If you live in an area without a Volunteer Centre, please contact Volunteer Ireland for further information.
+Whilst the government is committed to supporting the volunteering infrastructure, due to the economic climate, funding is not currently available to fund the progression of Volunteering Information Services into full time Volunteer Centres at the moment.